Lake Michigan College seeks alumni award nominations

 There are three award categories (awardees are listed with their affiliation at the time of the award):

 Upon nomination, an application will be sent to the candidate.
-Award winners will be celebrated throughout the year.
+Award winners will be recognized at the college’s 2019 Honors Convocation in mid-April.